Former high school English teacher and member of the Lake Superior Writers who enjoys gardening and outdoor activities.

 By definition, a neighbor is someone who lives close to you, but "close" is a relative term.
 For the citydweller, the neighbor is probably someone in the next apartment, but for the suburban family, the neighbor is a bit further away.
 And for those who live out in rural areas, neighbors may live a mile or two away.

-What's a good neighbor?
+But what's a good neighbor?

-Good neighbors' actions support community.
+- Good neighbors' actions support community.
 A good neighbor looks out for others.
-This idea is illustrated in communities throughout the United States who have developed neighborhood watches.
+This idea is illustrated in communities throughout the United States that have developed neighborhood watches.
 To deter crime and violence neighborhood watches comprised of people who are good neighbors have developed.
 Their goal is to keep watch on each other's homes so if a burglar is prowling about, or suspicious people are casing out someone's home, a watchful neighbor calls the proper authorities to investigate the situation.

-Good neighbors help each other.
+- Good neighbors help each other.
 For example, in my community we sometimes get heavy snowfall.
 When this happens, younger people in the community go out and shovel for people who are older or who have medical problems that prevent them from shoveling.
 Also, people help each other when cars get stuck, a common occurrence during the winter months.